kutlahria-dsk/a-demo/README.md

 # a-demo
-This is demo for git and github class
+This is demo for git &amp; github class.